hashcatHitman/rust_project_template/CONTRIBUTING.md

 ### Commit Signing

-This repository enforces and commit signing.
+This repository enforces commit signing.
 You should have a signing key configured for your account - SSH is preferred.
 You can learn more about how to do that in the [GitHub docs].